-<strong>1.-Defects:</strong> The rejection of a PPAP because it does not meet the customer expectations is not only extremely costly but it usually attracts unwanted attention from your customers quality department.
-A good way to reduce these defects is to agree with your customer in the PPAPs’ acceptance/reject criteria in the shape of a PPAP Checklist.
-In this way, you can make sure that the documents meet your customer expectations before you submit them saving you time money and, let’s say it: embarrassment.
+1.-Defects: The rejection of a PPAP, because it does not meet the customer’s expectations is not only extremely costly, but it usually attracts unwanted attention from your customers’ quality department.
+An excellent way to reduce these defects is to agree with your customer on the PPAPs’ acceptance/reject criteria in the shape of a PPAP Checklist.
+In this way, you can make sure that the documents meet your customer expectations before you submit them, saving you time, money, and, let’s say: embarrassment.

-<strong>2.-Over Production:</strong> Over production is to produce items before they are needed.
-Translating this concept to a PPAP, you may be working in a PPAP that is not needed anymore or in a PPAP that will be needed 3 months later when you should be working in another urgent PPAP needed this week.
-If you lack a PPAP Management system, you can easily fall into this case.
-Try to get a simple, affordable PPAP Management System.
+2.-Over Production: Overproduction is to produce items before they are needed.
+Translating this concept to a PPAP, you may be working in a PPAP that is not needed anymore or in a PPAP that will be required three months later when you should be working in another urgent PPAP needed this week.
+You can easily fall into this case if you need a PPAP Management system.
+You can get a simple, affordable PPAP Management System.

-<strong>3.- Transportation:</strong> In a manufacturing environment, transportation means moving the product around.
-For the purpose of this discussion, we can correlate transportation to the effort of gathering the different documents that form the PPAP.
+3.- Transportation: In manufacturing, the product is moving around.
+For this discussion, we can correlate transportation to the effort of gathering the different documents that form the PPAP.
 Again, if you use Excel spreadsheets and email to manage your PPAPs, it is likely that you will spend more time than necessary gathering the PPAP documents.

-<strong>4.- Wait:</strong> In many cases, we have seen the typical example of a customer using an excel spreadsheet with 19 different tabs one for each document.
-This means that the first PPAP Element to be completed cannot be submitted (must wait) until the last document is completed and entered into the spreadsheet so the whole PPAP can be submitted.
-If you can start sending the elements as they are completed, then you have more time to have them properly submitted and not just wait until everything is dropped on your lap the day before PPAP.
-Of course, you have to be careful that so many documents flowing independently do not create a mess as we explained in case 3 (Transportation).
+4.- Wait: In many cases, we have seen the typical example of a customer using an Excel spreadsheet with 19 different tabs, one for each document.
+This means that the first PPAP Element can only be submitted after the last paper is completed and entered into the spreadsheet so the whole PPAP can be submitted.
+If you can start sending the elements as they are completed, you will have more time to introduce them properly and take your time with everything being dropped on your lap the day before PPAP.
+Of course, you have to be careful that so many documents flowing independently do not create a mess, as we explained in case 3 (Transportation).

-<strong>5.- Inventory.-</strong> We relate the excess of inventory to the excess of work needed to complete unnecessary PPAPs.
+5.- Inventory: We relate the excess inventory to the extra work needed to complete unnecessary PPAPs.
 We have seen cases when a PPAP due to an Eng.
 Change is very close to the date of annual revalidation.
 In this case, you can use the Eng.
-Change PPAP to cover the annual revalidation so you don’t have 2 PPAPs.
-Another example is when you have numerous revision changes during launch and you must have an approved PPAP for every revision.
-In this case, take one version, make a full PPAP for it and for the following versions you can use PPAPs with fewer elements validating only what changed from one revision to another.
+Change PPAP to cover the yearly revalidation so you don’t have 2 PPAPs.
+Another example is when you have numerous revision changes during launch and must have an approved PPAP for every revision.
+In this case, take one version, make a full PPAP for it, and for the following versions, you can use PPAPs with fewer elements validating only what changed from one revision to another.

-<strong>6.- Motion:</strong> The ideal scenario is when you sit in front of your supplier or customer so you can clarify any question or doubt promptly.
-However, this usually high traveling costs for both parties as well as time spent taking planes, trains or driving.
-This fact has a high impact in productivity and in many cases is simply not feasible.
-To improve the communication between customer and suppliers, establish periodic meetings and try to use video conferences instead of relying in email only.
-Look for a platform that facilitates the communication using real time notifications.
+6.- Motion: The ideal scenario is when you sit in front of your supplier or customer so you can clarify any question or doubt promptly.
+However, this usually involves high traveling costs for both parties and time spent taking planes, trains, or driving.
+This fact dramatically impacts productivity and, in many cases, is not feasible.
+To improve the communication between customers and suppliers, establish periodic meetings and try to use video conferences instead of relying on email only.
+Please look for a platform that facilitates communication using real-time notifications.

-<strong>7.- Process:</strong> We can associate the Over Processing waste to the excess of work needed to complete a PAPP or elements inside a PPAP.
-Working in a PPAP that is no longer needed is a good example of this.
+7.- Process: We can associate the Over Processing waste with excess work needed to complete a PAPP or elements inside a PPAP.
+Working in a PPAP that is no longer needed is an excellent example.
 Another good example is the effort of putting together a GR&R in the MSA.
-If you already have a GR&R study performed for the same instrument with acceptable results, you can surrogate this GR&R (assuming it is not older than one year) and use it in your PPAP.
+If you already have a GR&R study performed for the same instrument with acceptable results, you can surrogate this GR&R (assuming it is at most one year) and use it in your PPAP.
 We recommend that you check with your customer representative first.
-You can also make generic PFMEAs or generic Control Plans to save you time and effort but you should be extremely careful to make them really meaningful.
+You can also make generic PFMEAs or Control Plans to save time and effort, but you should be extremely careful to make them meaningful.